matintruong/github-slideshow/_posts/0000-01-02-matintruong.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Matin slide!"
 ---

-Good things take time
+Good things take time, fighting!
 Use the left arrow to go back!